 What Lurie Children's is doing to help prevent violence

 Lurie Children’s is committed to making our city safer for everyone.
 We believe that violence prevention requires involvement from many different disciplines, and we leverage our clinic expertise in partnership with communities on multiple evidence-based violence prevention initiatives.
 Further, we believe that violence cannot be erased without first addressing its root causes, including systemic divestment, segregation, poverty and inequality.

-Strengthening Chicago's Youth (SCY), the largest violence prevention collaborative in Chicago, serves as a catalyst for innovative ideas to prevent violence using a public health approach.
-SCY works with community-based organizations, health care and mental health providers, youth leaders, advocates, researchers and others to spread strategies that are working and develop promising new strategies.
+Strengthening Chicago's Youth (SCY, pronounced “sky”), the largest violence prevention collaborative in Chicago, is a catalyst for innovative public health approaches to violence prevention.
+SCY works with community-based organizations, healthcare and mental health providers, youth leaders, advocates and researchers to disseminate and implement evidence-based violence prevention strategies.

-SCY shares knowledge and resources with over 5,000 violence prevention partners from across the city and suburbs
+SCY shares knowledge and resources with over 4,500 violence prevention partners from across the city and suburbs.

-SCY hosts various trainings and educational opportunities attended by nearly 1,000 partners annually
+SCY hosts trainings and educational opportunities attended by nearly 1,000 partners annually.

-Over the first three years, the JJC has connected 315 youth to services and 221 successfully completed the program.
-Between 2017 and 2018, only 18% of youth who completed the program were re-referred to court within one year, compared with 32% of all youth following their first arrest.
+Since its inception, SCY’s Juvenile Justice Collaborative has connected 560+ youth to services.
+Overall, only 18% of youth who completed the program were re-referred to court within one year, compared with 32% of all youth following their first arrest.

 SCY led the Community-Academic Collaboration to Prevent Violence in Chicago to enhance connections between academic, philanthropic, and community partners to build capacity to develop, implement, and evaluate strategies to reduce health disparities related to violence in Chicago.
 The project led to the development of tools and guidance on how best to ensure community input in violence prevention research strategies.